gridaco/assistant/CONTRIBUTING.md

 Sample design is used for evaluating code generation quality check.
 Both good and bad examples are provided.
 [Link here](https://www.figma.com/file/iypAHagtcSp3Osfo2a7EDz/?node-id=164%3A2621).

-## Writing ui codes (react).
+## Writing UI codes (React)

-if using material-ui, read the following [guidelines](https://material-ui.com/guides/minimizing-bundle-size/).
+If using material-ui, read the following [guidelines](https://material-ui.com/guides/minimizing-bundle-size/).

 You can also run / inspect / develop the [ui](./ui) on the browser environment without design tools openned.
 Instructions available at [webdev](./webdev)